-WP8-Open System (CUB): The main activities will be aimed at establishing the structure necessary to support the compilation, maintenance, and distribution of the CUB design including the technical as well as the legal aspects.
-The activities will also include the definition, design, and implementation of the software architecture.
+WP8 - iCub Open System: The main activities of WP8 are aimed at establishing the structure necessary to support the compilation, maintenance, and distribution of the CUB design including the technical as well as the legal aspects.
+The activities will also include the definition, design, and implementation of the software architecture using Yarp.